marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 * embedded devices span nowadays the whole span from "quickly moving companies" to "companies which still try to figure out what the cloud does"
 * data privacy and ownership is growing
 * what is the edge? anything which has a cpu inside: mcu to some im6-board
-* ompany: SECO; handles the whole chain from data ollection, hardware, cloud solution: due t the fragmentend market no two customers want the same thing
+* company: SECO; handles the whole chain from data collection, hardware, cloud solution: due to the fragmented market no two customers want the same thing
-* key take-aways: the secete sauce
+* key take-aways: the secret sauce
   * acquiring assets and know-how vs. building them in house
   * staying ahead of the curve while still ensuring commodity market can be served
-  * focus on technology but lead and assit customers in their evolution
+  * focus on technology but lead and assist customers in their evolution
 * keeping up with ten years of advance when the next big thing is 6 month away is quite hard
-* gitlab as example for great product (open source company) of the last ten years; codebase was crap, but it got fixed over time - te product matters
+* gitlab as example for great product (open source company) of the last ten years; codebase was crap, but it got fixed over time - the product matters
-*the tricky bit in the one size fits all:
+* the tricky bit in the one size fits all:
   * lock-in is a major issue
-  * tradeoff betweend speed and ctrol canges over time
+  * tradeoff between speed and control changes over time
 * why open source matters:
   *  when you control data, you control the usage of your product
   * giving the users back their data is one of the best reward concepts for users (and for keeping them)
   * trusting a single provider isn't easy, open source helps
 * kubernetes as successful choice for them; because it helps to avoid specific providers
-* Qt is still the go-to choice for embedded evelopment
+* Qt is still the go-to choice for embedded development
-* containers haen't killed Qt, android has not, html5 has not
+* containers haven't killed Qt, android has not, html5 has not
 * customers still focus on Qt being Open
 * how does technology play a role
-  * non-tech companies are getting increasedly exosed to technology
+  * non-tech companies are getting increasingly exposed to technology
   * learning curve matters
-  * keeping it simple doesn't mean you shouldn#t keep it technical: simplyfying does not mean to strip out all details
+  * keeping it simple doesn't mean you shouldn't keep it technical: simplifying does not mean to strip out all details
-* the gap between "framework develoopers" and "application developers" will further extend
+* the gap between "framework developers" and "application developers" will further extend

 --------